 "I do a lot of things that involve movement, like hiking and climbing," he says.
 "So I decided I would raise money by doing something for these young kids with SMARD that they will never be able to do, like go hiking.
 In hiking, you have to breathe a lot, and these SMARD kids will never breathe on their own."

 Over his summer break from grade school, Gus trekked up and down 25 mountain trails, most of them within Acadia National Park on Mount Desert Island.
 His final climb on July 31 was a steep ascent to the summit of Mount Katahdin, Maine's highest peak at 5,268 feet.
 It was five miles straight up, and five miles straight down.
-Among those joining him in the trek was Greg Cox, who joined Gus on many of his climbs.
+Among those joining him in the trek was Greg Cox, who also accompanied Gus on many of his other climbs.

 "He doesn't get tired," Cox says of Gus' ambition.
-Apparently, neither does Greg Cox, according to his wife.
+Apparently, neither does Cox, according to his wife.